 We were only in the Phoenix area for few days, and half of one day would be spent at the wedding.
 Time was not on my side.
-I did mange to squeeze in several interesting restaurants though, and overall I had some great food there.
+I did manage to squeeze in several interesting restaurants though, and overall I had some great food there.

-We arrived late Friday, and after a long plane ride, and a 45 minute drive to the hotel, we were tired.
-To make matters worse, Arizona doesn’t observe daylight savings time, which left us with a 3 hour jet lag.
+We arrived late Friday, and after a long plane ride, and a 45-minute drive to the hotel, we were tired.
+To make matters worse, Arizona doesn’t observe daylight savings time, which left us with a 3-hour jet lag.
 Nevertheless, troopers that we are, we checked in to the hotel, and after briefly decompressing, and meeting up with a friend, we headed to dinner.

-I ordered a chili rubbed sirloin that came with a side of “southwest” potatoes au gratin.
+I ordered a chili-rubbed sirloin that came with a side of “southwest” potatoes au gratin.
 My wife and friend both ordered a pecan crusted trout dish, and we shared a salad.

 The food was all delicious, but pretty standard fare.
 If anything stood out it would have to have been the potatoes.
 They arrived so hot they were bubbling and sizzling, and I go crazy for very hot foods.
 The potatoes were so hot I burned the roof of my mouth, twice, (but I didn’t mind one bit).
 They were really tasty.
 Mildly spicy, with tons of cheese and a great béchamel sauce.
 The potatoes were perfectly al dente.
 That dish is a winner.

-The next day was the wedding, and fortunately it started at 5.
+The next day was the wedding, and fortunately, it started at 5.
 That left me with enough time to hit someplace special for lunch, and still have enough time to get back to the hotel, get cleaned up, and dressed up for the wedding.

 There was only one restaurant on my “must visit” list while in Phoenix.

-Pizzeria Bianco, has been called one of the best pizzeria’s in America, by the NY Times, and Food and Wine magazine, among others.
+Pizzeria Bianco has been called one of the best pizzerias in America, by the NY Times, and Food and Wine magazine, among others.

 Reading the reviews on yelp, many reviewers complained that the wait was hours long, and Pizzeria Bianco doesn’t take reservations.
 They opened at 11, and my plan was to arrive at 10:30, in hopes that I’d be early enough to be in the first seating.
 We arrived at 10:30, and had trouble finding parking.
 Pizzeria Bianco is near the Phoenix Conference Center, and there was a large event happening there Saturday.
 It was hot, about 100 degrees, and we ended up walking several blocks in the sweltering heat.